-Finally, your adventure culminates with a visit to Machu Picchu, one of the Seven Wonders of the World.
-After days of trekking through diverse ecosystems—from glacier peaks to tropical valleys—you will stand above the iconic citadel, taking in views that few others have earned on foot and absorb the energy from an intrinsically powerful experience.
+Finally, your adventure culminates with a visit to Machu Picchu, one of the New Seven Wonders of the World.
+After days of trekking through diverse ecosystems—from glacier peaks to tropical valleys—you’ll stand above the iconic citadel, taking in views that few others have earned on foot.

-Whether you’re a seasoned hiker or a passionate traveler looking for an off-the-beaten-path excursion, the Salkantay Trek to Machu Picchu delivers a once-in-a-lifetime opportunity to connect with Peru’s natural beauty, ancient culture, and spiritual energy.
+Whether you’re a seasoned hiker or a passionate traveler looking for an off-the-beaten-path experience, the Salkantay Trek 5 days delivers a once-in-a-lifetime opportunity to connect with Peru’s natural beauty, ancient culture, and spiritual energy.

 Group Size